brianwatling/redispp/README.md

 # Another C++ client for Redis

 - Supports pipelining, using the same functions as synchronous requests
-- The included performance test runs about 5 times faster with pipelining than with synchronous requests (on my laptop, to localhost)
+- The included performance test runs about 5 times faster with pipelining than with synchronous requests (single client/thread, on my laptop, to localhost)
 - Depends on boost library
 - g++, Linux, Mac (OS X 10.6.5)